Do an internship22 February 2021

 After your internship

 Getting some first-hand experience in a job tells you another thing: what your preferences are.
 A good internship will expose you to a variety of aspects of your field, e.g. frontend/backend website/application development, different technologies, different roles within a team.
-You'll also found out how you like to work.
+You'll also have found out how you like to work.
 Do you dislike wearing a suit to work?
 How do you feel about open offices?
 Would you prefer flexitime or remote working over a traditional 9-5 in-office work week?
 This helps inform your choices after your internship, i.e., what kind of roles you look for, and in which kinds of organisations.
 Make sure to ask about the things that are important to you in future interviews.

 In the end, a good internship offers some invaluable benefits: work experience, a positive reference, and a foot in the door.
 Even if you're not offered a full time position or choose not to accept it, having your internship on your résumé will show employers that you've proven your abilities in the past.